Go Back

 Instructions

-• Sprinkle salt over the rice in each bowl and pour enough dashi to cover about ¾ of the rice.
+• Sprinkle salt over the rice in individual bowls, and pour in enough dashi to cover about ¾ of the rice.
 Then, add bubu arare, shredded nori seaweed, mitsuba leaves, and wasabi to taste.

 Notes